MCACA Minigrant Program

 • Individual Artists (POD Grants only)

-The Minigrant Program is a grants-giving program that has two components:
+The Minigrant Program is a grants-giving program that has two opportunities:

 Arts Project Minigrants provide up to $4,000 for production, presentation, and creation of arts and culture that promotes public engagement, diverse and excellent art, life-long learning in the arts, and the strengthening or livability of communities through locally developed arts and culture.